First of all, let’s discuss what is a web server & How to install a web server:

 Add your password.
 Now, type your password again for verification.

-You are now inside the server.
+As a result, You are now inside the server.

 Creating a New User in Server

-Now, you can create your first user and grant it admin privileges.
+Moreover, you can create your first user and grant it admin privileges.
 Type the command:

 Type your password to enter the server.